hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateLinkGenerateRequest.rst

     # response = request.execute() # This is where the API call is performed.
     # print(response)  # Process the API response

-    #  Important:  The provided example does not demonstrate how to handle
+    #  Important:  The provided example does not demonStarte how to handle
     # the actual API call, since the complete `RestApi` implementation is missing.